Target audience: Students, faculty, instructors, and staff members.

 In December 2023, we announced that Microsoft is introducing changes to their offerings across our Microsoft 365 Education suite that require us to place limits on storage.

-This change affects how many files you can store in OneDrive and your ability to send and receive emails from your McGill Outlook email after May 31st, 2024, since they will both be limited to 20GB.
+This change affected how many files you can store in OneDrive and your ability to send and receive emails from your McGill Outlook email after May 31st, 2024, since they are limited to 20GB.
 In 2023, McGill IT carefully reviewed the impact of the Microsoft storage reductions.

 The current storage calculation model indicates that McGill University has already exceeded its allocated quota, necessitating McGill IT to reduce the quota gradually.
 Overall, the decision to reduce to 20G is based on minimizing student impacts for storage, while enabling McGill to have enough capacity to manage exceptions.
 Microsoft cites the changes across their Microsoft 365 for Education suite are driven by security risks, financial and sustainability considerations.